-Every month, Rachael and I make time to hang out with each other and try and do something different and fun.
-Among other things, we’ve been to the Foodie’s Festival, the True Crime Museum, bowling and to a spa (which Rachael wrote about here.)
+Every month my friend, Rachael, and I make time to hang out with each other and try and do something different and fun.
+Among other things, we’ve been to the Foodie’s Festival, the True Crime Museum, bowling and to a spa.

 But this month was one of the most exciting months so far because we only bloody went to the Harry Potter Studio Tour in London!! #HazzaP

 It’s somewhere we’ve both been before, but never together and not since they have all the new parts like The Forbidden Forest, so we were really excited to set off on our road trip, complete with road snacks!!

 We left in plenty of time (mostly because we were going on the M25), but due to the complete lack of traffic, ended up being about an hour early.
 We asked a helpful member of staff if we could go in early and she said we could try.
 We were booked on the 1pm tour but ended up going in at 12pm!

 For the most part, it was just how I remembered it and I got to hang out by the Slytherin table in the Great Hall!! #Slytherinforlife

 There were a few new additions though, like being able to summon a broomstick to your hand (soz about the potato quality, it’s a still from an Insta story video) …

 … and the amount of broomsticks you could have a photo on (in front of a green screen so it looks like you’re flying!).
 When I went there was only one, but now they have several so there aren’t massive queues!
 It’s still bloody expensive though; £14 for a photo!

 Once you’ve wandered around the main sets; like the Gryffindor common room, the potion’s classroom and Malfoy Manor, and seen all the incredible props, you get on to the new exhibits.